CB721/grocery-list-front/README.md

     * Swipe across tabs for viewing stores, viewing lists and creating lists
 * Create autocomplete feature for list items - query the db for similarly spelled items, create a list for foods to populate as well
 * Add parallax effect to home page
+* Purchase domain with email address for communicating with users

+## Versions
+* 1.1.0
+    * Dark mode option
+    * Forgot password options
+    * Cookie storage for faster user authenication
+* 1.0.0
+    * Users can sign up and create lists
+    * Users can share lists with other users that have signed up

 ### Technologies Used
 #### Front End